telerik/xaml-docs/controls/radpdfviewer/features/printing.md

 __RadPdfViewer__'s sample UI allows you to print the currently shown PDF document with a simple button click.
 ![Rad Pdf Viewer Printing 03](images/RadPdfViewer_Printing_03.png)

-The button shown on the above picture is actually bound to the __PrintPdfDocumentCommand__ with the help of the __PrintCommandDescriptor__, so you can modify the UI to fit your needs.
+The button shown in the above picture is actually bound to the __PrintPdfDocumentCommand__ with the help of the __PrintCommandDescriptor__, so you can modify the UI to fit your needs.

 #### __XAML__